 The team provides coordinated, multidisciplinary, and compassionate care for patients and all the parts of the body scleroderma affects, including the skin, lung, heart, kidneys, and gastrointestinal system.
 We also address functional, nutritional, psychological, gynecological, urological, and/or sexual health challenges.
-The goal is improved quality of life, enhanced patient satisfaction, and better outcomes.
+The goal is improved quality of life for our patients.

 Yale has been designated as a Scleroderma Center by the Scleroderma Foundation.